KabirYusuf/levelUpCCVerification-BE/ReadMe.md

 ## Testing
 All functionalities in this application have been tested using JUnit 5.9.3.
 To run the tests, you can use the following Maven command:
+The test file can be found inside the test directory "src/test/java/com/levelup/levelUpCCVerificationBE/service/LevelUpCreditCardValidationTest.java"

 Windows:
 - mvn test